 - Incorporate risk assessments, as appropriate, into the bank’s customer due diligence, EDD, and suspicious activity monitoring systems.

-- Once the relationship is established, require adequate and ongoing due diligence, which, as appropriate, may include periodic visits to the shipper and to shipping-preparation sites.
-As necessary, scrutinize for legitimacy the root source of cash shipments, using risk-based processes.
+- Require adequate and ongoing due diligence once the relationship is established, which, as appropriate, may include periodic visits to the shipper and to shipping-preparation sites.
+As necessary, scrutinize the root source of cash shipments for reasonableness and legitimacy using risk-based processes.

 - Ensure that appropriate due diligence standards are applied to relationships determined to be higher risk.

 - Include procedures for processing shipments, including employee responsibilities, controls, reconciliation and documentation requirements, and employee/management authorizations.